-Why Self Catering in Cornwall?
+Why Choose Self Catering Accommodation in Cornwall?

 Cornwall, the most South Westerly county in England is a popular destination for those seeking a self catering holiday, many returning year after year.
 With over 300 miles of coastline offering some spectacular views and an abundance of beautiful sandy beaches it is a great place for a holiday, particularly in the warmer summer season.
 Take in the rugged Atlantic coast, popular with surfers, with Newquay amongst the most popular destinations or visit the villages and harbours of places like Padstow and St Ives to see the fisherman land their daily catch.
 The southern coast is more peaceful with towns like Polperro, St Austell and Mevagissey offering tourists a welcoming atmosphere.

 A self catering holiday gives you a base from which to explore the food and drink scene on offer in Cornwall – there are plenty of local restaurants to choose from and range of local delicacies including freshly caught sea food, locally made cider and of course the famous pasties and cream teas.

 Whether you are heading for Land’s End, touring the coastal villages, heading inland to the county town of Truro or visiting tourist attractions such as St Michael’s Mount, Tintagel, the Eden Project or the Lost Gardens of Heligan Cornwall’s self catering accommodation will give you a great base from which to tour the county.

 What types of accommodation are available?

 Cornwall has a wide range of self catering accommodation on offer to holiday makers and tourists.